VinceBmmrt/VinceBmmrt/README.md

 - [StockPicker AI-powered investment research assistant](https://github.com/VinceBmmrt/CrewAI-StockPicker-MultiAgents-System-For-Investements) 📈🤖💸: This system coordinates multiple specialized agents working hierarchically to identify trending companies 🔍, analyze their financials 📊, and produce smart stock recommendations 📝.
 The final advice is delivered via custom mobile push notifications 📲.
 It also features contextual memory layers 🧠 using SQLite and Google Generative AI embeddings for semantic understanding and relevance.
 Designed for automated financial insights with structured multi-agent reasoning.

+- [Amazon Price Prediction — LLM + Deep Neural Network 🏷️🧠](https://github.com/VinceBmmrt/amazon-price-prediction-llm-deep-neural-network): An end-to-end ML pipeline that predicts Amazon product prices from raw text descriptions, combining LLM-based preprocessing with a custom deep neural network.
+Uses **Groq** to summarize 820,000+ product listings into structured 5-field summaries via async batch jobs, then trains a **10-layer ResNet-style DNN** (4,096 neurons, 100M+ parameters) with PyTorch on those enriched representations.
+Features multi-process data loading, log-scale price normalization, CUDA/MPS/CPU auto-detection.

 - [Crew-AI Debate System](https://github.com/VinceBmmrt/Crew-AI-Debate-System) 🧠⚔️: A multi-agent debate simulation powered by CrewAI.
 It features two AI debaters and a judge over a motion.
 You can plug in your own API keys and use any models you like and create a debate between Claude, ChatGPT, and Deepseek, and let the judge pick a winner based on logic and clarity.

- - [Amazon Price Prediction — LLM + Deep Neural Network 🏷️🧠](https://github.com/VinceBmmrt/amazon-price-prediction-llm-deep-neural-network): An end-to-end ML pipeline that predicts Amazon product prices from raw text descriptions, combining LLM-based preprocessing with a custom deep neural network.
-Uses **Groq** to summarize 820,000+ product listings into structured 5-field summaries via async batch jobs, then trains a **10-layer ResNet-style DNN** (4,096 neurons, 100M+ parameters) with PyTorch on those enriched representations.
-Features multi-process data loading, log-scale price normalization, CUDA/MPS/CPU auto-detection.

-- [AI Agentic Calendar Assistant](https://ai-assistant-langraph-openrouter-ew8l.vercel.app/): A personal AI assistant with a simple interface that can access your Google Calendar to smartly add events based on availability, check free time slots, and keep conversation history.
-The AI is powered by Langraph with an agent using OpenRouter.
+- [GPT App with Spring AI](https://springai-front-33avo5rrd-vincebmmrts-projects.vercel.app/): Full-stack AI chatbot with a Java Spring backend, and simple React frontend.

+## 🌐 Full-Stack Engineering

+- [FullStack E-Shop project in React](https://cerulean-melba-c14f75.netlify.app/): A complete e-commerce application built with React, TypeScript, Firebase, Redux, and Stripe.
+  Includes full authentication via OAuth, product browsing, cart management, and secure payment processing, all tested with Jest.

+- [Example of Front-end UX Designs](https://space-showcase-lime.vercel.app/): Creative landing page built with Next.js, TypeScript, Tailwind CSS, featuring an interactive spaceship pilot to explore animated previews of web app categories like hotel booking, travel planning, and dashboards, showcasing UX/UI skills

 - [Netflix Clone project in Next.js](https://netflix-portfolio-nine.vercel.app/): Featuring Next.js 15, TypeScript, Tailwind CSS, TMDB API, responsive design, server components, optimized images, and dynamic content fetching

-- [GPT App with Spring AI](https://springai-front-33avo5rrd-vincebmmrts-projects.vercel.app/): Full-stack AI chatbot with a Java Spring backend, and simple React frontend.

 - [Dashboard project in Next.js from the official documentation course](https://nextjs-dashboard-vincebmmrts-projects.vercel.app/) with Tailwind CSS, NextAuth, OAuth, TypeScript, and Zod — includes best practices and Lighthouse performance optimizations

-- [Example of Front-end UX Designs](https://space-showcase-lime.vercel.app/): Creative landing page built with Next.js, TypeScript, Tailwind CSS, featuring an interactive spaceship pilot to explore animated previews of web app categories like hotel booking, travel planning, and dashboards, showcasing UX/UI skills

 ### 👯 Always open to collaborating on interesting projects.